-Create a project from the gadget menu and add desired content items through drag and drop.
-You can prepare the draft versions of the content items first, and then create the project and add them, or the other way around.
-Use Sort in the context menu to sort content items for a better overview, and Refresh to reload the view if multiple editors are working on the same project.
-Use the Sort button to sort content items for a better overview, and the Refresh button to reload the view if multiple editors are working on the same project.
+Create a project from the gadget menu and add desired content items through drag-and-drop.
+You can either prepare the draft versions of the content items first, and then create the project and add them, or the other way around.
+Use Sort in the context menu to sort content items for a better overview, and the Refresh button to reload the view if multiple editors are working on the same project.

 A specific content version can only be part of one project.
 If you try to add the same version to another project, you are prompted to create a new draft.

 The preview option in the top menu has an option for projects where you can browse through included items, preview them as if they were published, and update them if needed.

 To be able to publish a project, all included items must first be set to status "Ready to Publish".
 You can do this for each item either from the publishing menu when editing, or from the context menu in the Project gadget.